-The external auditor has declared its independence to the Board and the Audit & Risk Committee.
+The external auditor has declared its independence to the Board and to the Audit and Risk Committee.
 The Board is satisfied the standards for auditor independence and associated issues have been met.

-- Audit & Risk Committee Charter - External Auditor Selection, Appointment and Rotation
+- Audit and Risk Committee Charter - External Auditor Selection, Appointment and Rotation www.cromwell property group.com/security holder-centre/corporate-governance